-The company takes a long term and holistic approach to commerce and by being seen as a valuable resource both in terms of employment and business opportunities for the community this will benefit all stakeholders in the long run.
+The company takes a long term and holistic approach to commerce and, by being seen as a valuable resource in terms of employment and business opportunities for the community, this will benefit all stakeholders in the long run.
 The most visible aspect of this has been the commitment to The Island Foundation.
+The company has helped a number of start up businesses develop or expand.
+Nikoi has a preference for using local suppliers and service providers owned by local individuals.